FEniCS/ufl/doc/sphinx/source/manual/form_language.rst

 The inner product is a contraction over all axes of a and b, that is the sum of all component-wise products.
 The operands must have exactly the same dimensions.
 For two vectors it is equivalent to the dot product.
-As with the dot product, complex values are supported by UFL taking the complex conjugate of the second operand.
+Complex values are supported by UFL taking the complex conjugate of the second operand.
 This has no impact if the values are real.

 If :math:`\mathbf{A}` and :math:`\mathbf{B}` are rank two tensors and :math:`\mathcal{C}` and :math:`\mathcal{D}` are rank 3 tensors